kma-code/Phaseless-Alignment-Learning/PAL MC/README.md

 Parameters:

 Tasks currently implemented:
-- learning the backwards weights with no teaching signal
+- 'bw_only': learning the backwards weights with no teaching signal
-- feeding input into a teacher network, recording its output; feeding same input into learning network and learning the forward and backward weights simultaneously.
+- 'fw_bw': feeding input into a teacher network, recording its output; feeding same input into learning network and learning the forward and backward weights simultaneously.

 Input signal:
 - Steps sampled from U[0,1] held for Tpres